YGOhappy123/Saigon-Steps-Server/README.md

 4. Apply the migrations to create the necessary database tables.
 Use the following command in the terminal:

     ```bash
-    npm run migrate
+    npm run db:migrate
     ```

     This command will apply the existing migrations to the specified database, ensuring your local database is synchronized with the schema file and required tables are created.

     **Notes:**

-    - Your database must be created before applying any migrations.
+    - Your database is automatically created before applying migrations, so you don't need to create it manually.
     - You need to repeat this process whenever there is a change in models definition (schema file).

 5. Verify the synchronized database: